← Back to Stories

 Key details reported by multiple sources:

-• Yomif Kejelcha of Ethiopia finished second in 1:59:41, also breaking the previous world record time of 2:00:35 set by Kelvin Kiptum in 2023.
+• Yomif Kejelcha finished second in 1:59:41, also breaking the two-hour barrier in his marathon debut.

 Points of Difference